-This course focuses on the inevitable trade-offs associated with any thermodynamic or heat transfer system, which result in a clear distinction between workable and optimal systems.
+This course focuses on the inevitable tradeoffs associated with any thermodynamic or heat transfer system, which result in a clear distinction between workable and optimal systems.
 The point is illustrated by means of a number of concrete problems arising in power and refrigeration systems, electronics cooling, distillations columns, heat exchange, and co-generation systems.

-Prerequisite: An undergraduate heat transfer course.
+Prerequisite(s): An undergraduate heat transfer course.
+Instructor(s): Kedzierski

-Instructor: Kedzierski

-535.635 Introduction to Mechatronics in
+535.635 Introduction to Mechatronics 🏛

 Mechatronics is the integration of mechanisms, electronics, and control.
-This interdisciplinary course is project based but also includes modules to provide background in the key underlying principles.
+This interdisciplinary course is primarily lab and project based, but also includes lectures to provide background in key underlying principles.
 The course's main objective is to provide experience designing and prototyping a mechatronic or robotic system to accomplish a specific task or challenge.
 Topics include mechanism design, motor and sensor integration and theory, programming of microprocessors, mechanics prototyping, and the design process.
-Students are expected to begin the course with a basic understanding of computer programming.
+Students will work in teams to complete a hardware-based final project.